rl404/mal-api/README.md

 `2` | :x: | :x: | :heavy_check_mark: | :x: | :heavy_check_mark: | :heavy_check_mark:
 `3` | :x: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark:
 `4` | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark:

+## Disclamer

+_mal-api_ is meant for educational purpose and personal usage only.
+Although there is no limit in using the API, do remember that every scraper method is accessing MyAnimeList page so use it responsibly according to MyAnimeList's [Terms Of Service](https://myanimelist.net/about/terms_of_use).

+All data (including anime, manga, people, etc) belong to their respective copyrights owners. mal-api does not have any affiliation with content providers.

+## License

+MIT License

+Copyright (c) 2021 Axel